-Diversity and Minority Services
+Diversity Programs and Services

-The office of Diversity and Minority Services located in the Davidson Student Center, room 271, provides assistance and advocacy to minority, multicultural and international students.
-Special interest programming is designed for these students to encourage creative thinking, social awareness and retention.
+The office of Diversity Programs and Services located in the Davidson Student Center, room 271, provides assistance and advocacy to minority, multicultural and international students.
+Special interest programming is designed for these students to encourage creative thinking, social and global awareness and retention.
 Students are encouraged to visit the office for individual needs and to make suggestions of interest that will benefit the University.